pmj/virtio-net-osx/readme.md

 Binaries (and the installer) are in the bin/ directory.

-Version 0.9.2 works with both the VirtualBox and Qemu/KVM implementations of the virtio network device, and is known to work with OS X 10.6 (Snow Leopard) through 10.8.x (Mountain Lion), with both 32-bit and 64-bit kernels.
-Other versions may work, but have not been tested.
+Version 0.9.4 works with both the VirtualBox and Qemu/KVM implementations of the virtio network device, and is known to work with OS X 10.7 (Snow öLeopard) through 10.9.x (Mavericks/Sea Lion), with both 32-bit and 64-bit kernels.

+It might also run on 10.6 (it certainly will if you build it against the 10.6 SDK with no modification).
+I have had success reports with 10.5 with some modifications.
+I am planning to incorporate those changes once I have modularised the PCI code out from the network code.

 ## Summary

 Some virtualisation software (I know of VirtualBox and Linux KVM/Qemu) implements paravirtual hardware per the "virtio" specification.
 One type of virtio device is the "virtio-net" ethernet adapter.
-Linux and Windows guest drivers exist for it, but as far as I know, this is the only such driver for Mac OS X (10.5+).
+Linux and Windows guest drivers exist for it, but as far as I know, this is the only such driver for Mac OS X (10.6+).

 Compared to the default emulated Intel gigabit device, the paravirtualised adapter in VirtualBox is approximately twice as fast at transmitting TCP data (with TSO), and about 4